 - 13. The BCLA Vice President Administration will appoint a minimum of 25, no more than 30 Appeal Board members by January 1 each year. - 14.
 The Chairs of the Senior, Minor and Field Directorates will appoint Appeal Members from their executives and/or commissioners. - 15.
 Each hearing will have a Chair and three to seven panel members.
-The panel members will have the jurisdiction of, and may exercise and perform the powers and duties provided to them under this bylaw. - 16.
+The panel members will have the jurisdiction of, and may exercise and perform the powers and duties provided to them under this bylaw.
+In the case of a hearing necessary under Section 14.03.2 (Harassment) Policy, the panel should make every effort to be comprised of a minimum 51% of the same gender as the Appellant. - 16.
 The decision of a majority of the panel members constitutes the decision of the panel. - 17.
 Appeal Board members must faithfully, honestly and impartially perform their duties and must not, except in the proper performance of those duties, disclose to any person any information obtained as a member.